alinush/6.824-lecture-notes/l10-treadmarks.md

  - Number each machine's releases -- "interval" numbers
  - Each machine tracks highest write it has seen from each other machine
+   + highest write = the interval # of the last write that machine is aware of
    + a "Vector Timestamp"
  - Tag each release with current VT
  - On acquire, tell previous holder your VT
    + difference indicates which writes need to be sent
  - (annotate previous example)
+ - when can you throw diffs away?
+   + seems like you need to globally know what everyone knows about
+   + see "Garbage Collection" section from paper

 VTs order writes to same variable by different machines: